Bourbon Sweet Potato Casserole

 • Light brown sugar—or dark brown sugar, if that’s what you’ve got on hand.
 The molasses undertones pair beautifully with the sweet potatoes.

-• Chopped pecans—these add such a lovely crunch and nuttiness to the topping!
+• Chopped pecans — these add such a lovely crunch and nuttiness to the topping!

-• Unsalted butter—for the streusel topping.
+• Unsalted butter — for the streusel topping.
 I do not recommend using oil in place of it.

 How do you make Sweet Potato Casserole?

-First and foremost, cook your sweet potatoes!
+First and foremost, cook the sweet potatoes

 How to cook sweet potatoes